in Data to be collected

 QA Analytics measures the actual time users spend browsing with an accuracy of +/- 3 seconds.
 Because we measure actual browsing behavior, for example, we do not count time spent while the user is browsing another site or operating another application in the browser.

 On the other hand, Google Analytics keeps track of the time each page is viewed, and the page view time is determined by the difference in the times.

 Therefore, there will be the defferences like following:

-- In Google Analytics, the time spent on a bounced page is zero (because no difference is required), but in QA Heatmap Analytics, the time spent on a bounced page is also recorded.
+- In Google Analytics, the time spent on a page that has gone straight home is zero (because no difference is required), but in QA Analytics, the time spent on a page that has gone straight home is also recorded.